parit2015/Machine-Learning/naive-Bayes/README.md

         p(Ci)   = Probability of getting class i p(w|Ci) = p(w0,w1,w2..wN|Ci) = p(w0|Ci) p(w1|Ci)....p(wN|Ci) Using the Naive assumption

-Using the above formuala, probability of all the available classes are calculated and compared to have a single class(with having highest probability) as resultant prediction.
+Using the above formula, probability of all the available classes are calculated and compared to have a single class(with having highest probability) as resultant prediction.

 ## Run in Python interactive shell
     >>>import bayes